Digital Psych

 Method

 We regularly review the app store marketplaces and study ongoing efforts to regulate, evaluate, and rate mental health apps.
-Our team has collaborated with the American Psychiatric Association (APA) to build an App Evaluation Model and construct a database to help users choose a relevant app.
+Our team has collaborated with the American Psychiatric Association (APA) to build an App Evaluation Model and a database to help users choose

 Collection